Road Rage is Not Acceptable in Wisconsin

 The Danger of Aggressive Drivers on Wisconsin Roads

-Aggressive drivers that engage in road rage are more likely to cause an accident and, in turn, injuries to other travelers on the roadways.
-It is impossible to quantify how many road rage incidents occur on the roads.
+Aggressive drivers who engage in road rage are more likely to cause an accident and, in turn, injuries to other travelers on the roadways.
+Quantifying how many road rage incidents occur on the roads is impossible.
 Road rage happens daily, and on a short morning commute, you may encounter multiple examples of road rage from other drivers.
-Most times, road rage flies under the radar because unless a violent altercation or accident results from it, the victim is likely not to report it to the police.

 Road rage is a common factor in the events leading up to many motor vehicle accidents.
 In most instances of road rage leading up to an accident, an officer may cite the offender with reckless or aggressive driving.
 Studies by the NHTSA determined in approximately 56 percent of car accidents with fatalities, aggressive driving behaviors played a factor in the accident.